Malty, with hints of coffee and cocoa, this Irish Guinness brown bread is a popular, modern spin on traditional Irish brown soda bread.

 Buttermilk – Buttermilk adds a nice, tangy flavor to the bread, but most importantly, it activates the baking soda because of its acidity and gives the bread its needed rise in place of yeast.

 Guinness – In this version of soda bread, Guinness stout beer replaces some of the buttermilk.
 The acidity helps activate the baking soda, add the beer adds a great flavor.
-I prefer Guinness Draught, but extra stout is also a good choice.
+I prefer a Guinness Draught, but extra stout beer is also a good choice.
 If you don’t like Guinness, you can use another stout beer you prefer, but if you just want to avoid alcohol altogether, you can replace it with more buttermilk instead.
 Guinness also makes a Guinness Zero if you want to try that.

 Butter – Add a little butter (or oil) for flavor and to enrich the dough.
 It also adds a little more fat to help keep the bread moist.

 Molasses or Treacle – Traditionally, the bread is sweetened with black treacle (which also helps contribute to the dark color) but is harder to find in the US.
 The lighter version, called golden syrup, is a little more available.
 While you can order black treacle online, here we’re going to replace it with molasses and a bit of dark brown sugar.
-Molasses and treacle are both byproducts of cane sugar refinement, but molasses is boiled a little longer and therefore slightly more bitter and less sweet than its treacle counterpart.
+Both are byproducts of cane sugar refinement, but molasses is boiled a little longer and therefore slightly more bitter and less sweet than its treacle counterpart.

 Sugar – You don’t have to make this with sugar, but if you use molasses instead of black treacle, I recommend adding some dark brown sugar (light brown is fine if that’s all you tend to keep around).
 Molasses is a little more bitter and less sweet than black treacle, so a little sugar helps balance things out.

-How to Make Irish Guinness Brown Bread
+🔪 How to Make Guinness Brown Bread

 Preheat your oven to 400°F / 205°C and line or butter a 9x5 loaf pan and set aside.

-Pour the wet ingredients into the dry and mix with a stiff spatula or wooden spoon.
+Pour the wet ingredients into the dry ingredients and mix with a stiff spatula or wooden spoon.
 Just mix until there’s no visible dry flour pockets.
 The dough will be wet.

-Pour the dough into your prepared 9x5 loaf pan and bake for about 40 minutes.
+Pour the bread dough into your prepared 9x5 loaf pan and bake for about 40 minutes.
 A toothpick inserted should come out dry.
 Allow to cool in the pan for at least 10 minutes.
 Remove from the loaf pan and continue cooling on a wire rack.

 Slice and serve while warm with some salted Irish butter or jam.
 Also goes great with some coffee or tea (or more Guinness!).
 Also goes great with some Guinness Irish stew.

-How to Store Irish Guinness Brown Bread
+❄️ How to Store Guinness Bread

 Like other soda breads, Irish Guinness brown bread is best the day it is made.
 You can store it in a sealed bag or plastic wrap at room temperature for about 2-3 days though.